chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 While on its surface it seems useful for that one person who is always toeing the line - sometimes maliciously - it runs on the basic premise that any new person is not to be trusted and might be a troll.
 That kind of general paranoia in communities ends up poisoning the group and can end up, at its best, a shy person hanging around in a community and then leaving when no one welcomes them or more senior members talk over them.

-At its worst, it's witch hunts and call outs, which happened a few years ago [causing a trans rights protest in Tokyo to be cancelled.](http://localhost:8080/blog/posts/2023-11-16-Tokyo-Trans-March-2023/)
+At its worst, it's witch hunts and call outs, which happened a few years ago [causing a trans rights parade in Tokyo to be cancelled.](http://localhost:8080/blog/posts/2023-11-16-Tokyo-Trans-March-2023/)

 In both cases, an evaporation effect happens through [the spiral of silece](https://en.wikipedia.org/wiki/Spiral_of_silence); by the majority or members with clout being more encouraged to speak than other points of view or new members, the community becomes one that loses voices from different backgrounds and points of view and becomes an echo chamber.